-Who does Jesus profess as the source of salvation?
+Who does Jesus claim is the source of salvation?

 Christ professed in John 14:6, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.”

 Jesus confirmed in John 6:63b, “The words that I speak to you are spirit, and they are life.”

 What is necessary for someone to be saved according to Jesus?